Chicken eggs are nutritious and versatile, but are they good or bad for you?

 The controversy of cage egg farming

-About 50 years ago, in response to the ever-growing demand for eggs, cage egg farming began to take place around the world.
+In the 1950s and 60s, in response to the ever-growing demand for eggs, cage egg farming began to take place around the world.
 Factories were designed to churn out as many eggs as possible for as little cost, and this often meant confining too many hens in tightly-packed cages that restrict almost all movement, causing various health problems such as feather loss and brittle bones, as well as giving them mental distress.
 Needless to say, this type of intensive farming is unethical and also pretty bad for the environment.
 The prime problem of the latter lies with the ingredients of conventional hen feed, which are mostly made of cereal grains that require a vast swath of land to cultivate and have contributed to deforestation.

 In recent years, unfavourable news of cage egg farming has received prominence in media coverage, resulting in many consumers shunning eggs from caged hens.
 To tackle the issue, several countries have now published a code of practice for the welfare of laying hens respectively.
 In England, for instance, the Department for Environment, Food & Rural Affairs has a 41-page document detailing lighting, climate control, and the minimum space allowance per hen in a cage.
 In reality, however, not all farms have followed the guidelines diligently.

 As some people try to move away from consuming caged eggs, free-range and organic eggs have become increasingly popular choices.
 But what’s the difference between them?
 While free-range hens have access to the outdoors during the day and are housed inside at night, there’s sometimes little space for them to actually move around, and the practice isn’t always properly regulated.